Tukankamon/snow/README.md

         owner = "Tukankamon";
         repo = "snow";
-        rev = "c77a6d0418"; # Change this for the commit hash you want sha256 = pkgs.lib.fakeHash; # This will fail on build and thell you the correct hash };
+        rev = "c77a6d0418"; # Change this for the commit hash you want sha256 = pkgs.lib.fakeHash; # This will fail on build and tell you the correct hash };
       buildInputs = [ (pkgs.haskellPackages.ghcWithPackages (ps: [])) ];
       buildPhase = ''